In this guide, we look at the taxes the self-employed pay and some common mistakes to avoid when dealing with HMRC.

 Class 2 and Class 4 NICs

-HMRC will work out the amount of Class 4 NICs you are liable for during the annual self assessment process.
+HMRC will calculate the amount of Class 4 NICs you are liable for at self assessment time.

 Other types of tax – VAT

-The self assessment process will take care of most of your tax obligations – it includes details of any income you have received from savings and investments, the disposal of assets, or income from renting out property.
+The self-assessment process will take care of most of your tax obligations.
+It includes details of any income you have received from savings and investments, asset disposal, or property rental.

-If your business has a turnover of more than £85,000 (for the year from April 2023) over a 12 month period, you must also register your business for Value Added Tax (VAT).
+If your business’s turnover is more than £90,000 (for the year from April 2024) over a 12-month period, you must also register for Value Added Tax (VAT).

-When you are VAT-registered you will need to add VAT to all your bills.
-You will also be able to reclaim the VAT you have paid on business costs.
+When you are VAT-registered, you must add VAT to all your bills.
+You can also reclaim the VAT you have paid on business costs.

 In some circumstances, it may be beneficial to register your business for VAT, even if your turnover is below the VAT threshold.

-This is usually the case if the majority of your clients are business customers who can reclaim the VAT you charge them.
+This is usually the case if most of your clients are business customers who can reclaim the VAT you charge them.

 Get more detailed help on VAT in;